ambrosia13/ForgetMeNot-Shaders/README.md

 ## credits

-Forget-me-not wouldn't be nearly as polished as it is if it weren't for the help of people like fewizz, spiralhalo, Grondag, and many others from the Canvas community for contributing and testing.
-Many thanks to:
+Forget-me-not wouldn't gotten as far as it did without the support of various people across the Canvas and shaderLABS communities.
+Special thanks to:

+- [fewizz](https://github.com/fewizz), for bringing Canvas into modern versions as the developer of Can-Pipe!
+Additionally, they made many invaluable contributions to Forget-me-not itself, including the high quality raytracer and countless bug fixes and reports
+- [spiralhalo](https://github.com/spiralhalo) for lots of help in my Canvas journey, as well as their shaderpack, [Lumi Lights](https://github.com/spiralhalo/LumiLights) for inspiration and references for a working TAA implementation
+- [Grondag](https://github.com/grondag) and spiralhalo for the years of development they put into the original Canvas mod, and hearing out my many feature requests along the way
+- [supsm](https://github.com/supsm) for their many hours of active testing, as well as their work towards their Forget-me-not fork, [Brunnera](https://github.com/supsm/Brunnera-Shaders)!
 - The [shaderLABS discord channel #snippets](https://discord.com/channels/237199950235041794/525510804494221312/959153316401655849) for many useful code snippets
-- [Lumi Lights](https://github.com/spiralhalo/LumiLights) by spiralhalo for lots of different inspiration & help, and also references for a working TAA implementation
-- [lomo](https://github.com/fewizz/lomo/releases) by fewizz for inspiration for many different things, as well as the raytracer and lots of invaluable contributions
 - [@jahan.artt](https://www.instagram.com/jahan.artt/?hl=en) for the icon!

 ## discord